Office: HS 312

 Chris Apelian earned his B.S. in mathematics and chemistry at Rutgers University in 1988.
-In 1993 he completed a Ph.D. in mathematics at the Courant Institute of Mathematical Sciences, NYU, and joined the Department of Mathematics and Computer Science at Drew.
-He has published papers in applied mathematics, specifically applications of probability and stochastic processes in the modeling of turbulent transport, and he and a colleague (Steve Surace) have recently written an undergraduate text on real and complex analysis.
-His other interests include oil painting, playing guitar, and annoying his coauthor.
+In 1993 he completed a Ph.D. in Mathematics at the Courant Institute of Mathematical Sciences, NYU, and joined the Department of Mathematics and Computer Science at Drew.
+He has published papers in applied mathematics, specifically applications of probability and stochastic processes in the modeling of turbulent transport, and he and a colleague (Steve Surace) have written an undergraduate text on real and complex analysis.
+He is currently interested in agent-based modeling and the role of simulation in science.
+Other interests include oil painting, playing the drums, and annoying his coauthor.

 Office: HS 310